 4. Legal Separation is a fudged and often distressing state of affairs that leaves the parties unable to remarry and in a perpetual state of limbo.
 A better scenario than divorce?

-Nations can never be homogenous in beliefs.
+Nations can never be homogeneous in beliefs.
 Let’s stop pretending Malta is.
 Not all Maltese are Catholic or adhere to catholic values, nor are church goers, nor anti divorce.

 Malta needs to get divorce on its statute books, move on and turn itself to more important issues.